Perfect Reconstruction Two-Channel Filter Banks on Arbitrary Graphs: Two-channel Filter Banks for Arbitrary Graphs

-In Section \ref{sec:locality} we will talk about the locality of the filter, where the filter vector $\bfh$ are desired to be expressed as or approximated by a polynomial of $\lambda$.
+In Section \ref{sec:locality} we will talk about the locality of the filter, where a filter vector $\bfh$ is desired to be expressed as or approximated by a polynomial in $\lambda\in\sigma(\bfL)$.
 For this purpose, $\bfh$ is assumed to satisfy

-Under this assumption we propose the following algorithm to construct a perfect reconstruction orthogonal filter bank from given parameters $\{y_i\}^s_{i=1}$. \begin{alg} Let $0=\lambda_1\le...\le\lambda_N$ be all the eigenvalues of the graph Laplacian $\bfL$ and $r:=[\frac{N}{2}],~s:=[\frac{N+1}{2}]$. \begin{enumerate} \item Choose $2=y_1\ge...\ge y_s\ge 1$ and $y_s=1$ for odd $N$ satisfying
+Under this assumption we propose the following algorithm to construct a perfect reconstruction orthogonal filter bank from given parameters $\{y_i\}^s_{i=1}$. \begin{alg} Let $0=\lambda_1<\lambda_2\le...\le\lambda_N$ be all the eigenvalues of the graph Laplacian $\bfL$ and $r:=[\frac{N}{2}],~s:=[\frac{N+1}{2}]$. \begin{enumerate} \item Choose $2=y_1\ge...\ge y_s\ge 1$ and $y_s=1$ for odd $N$ satisfying

 \item Set $y_{N+1-i}:=2-y_i,~i=1,...,s$. \item For $i=1,...,N$, set $\bfg_0(i)=\bfh_0(i)=\sqrt{y_i}$ and $\bfg_1(i)=\bfh_1(i):=\bfg_0(N+1-i)$. \item Output the orthogonal filter bank: $\{\bfh_0, \bfg_0, \bfh_1, \bfg_1\}$. \end{enumerate} \end{alg}